open-policy-agent/gatekeeper/website/docs/metrics.md

 }
 ```

 In the excerpt above, notice `templateRunTimeNS` and `constraintCount`.
-The former indicates the time it takes to evaluate the number of constraints of kind `K8sRequiredLabels`, while the latter surfaces how many such constraints where evaluated at once.
+The former indicates the time it takes to evaluate the number of constraints of kind `K8sRequiredLabels`, while the latter surfaces how many such constraints were evaluated for this template.
 Labels provide additional information about the execution environemnt setup, like whether tracing was enabled (`TraceEnabled`).

+#### Caveats

+The additional log volume from enabling the stats logging can be quite high.
 ## Metrics

 Below are the list of metrics provided by Gatekeeper: